 List of 2 members.

-5th Grade Social Studies, English and Science Teacher, Middle and Upper School Drama Teacher
+5th Grade Humanities and Science Teacher, 5th-9th Grade Drama Director

 Dave Edson grew up in Hingham, Massachusetts, and graduated from Ithaca College with a degree in theater.
 He then lived in Chicago for five years where he steeped himself in blues music, made theater, and taught at the Old Town School of Folk Music.
 Next, he moved on to New York City, where he trained extensively with Anne Bogart's SITI Company and Upright Citizens Brigade Theatre.
 For many years, he acted, played his guitar, directed, wrote, composed, devised, and improvised his way around the NYC theater scene, regionally, and internationally.
 Highlights included hiking up unnamed mountains in Colorado on his day off from summer theater, being a part of an ensemble that won a New York Innovative Theatre Award, and touring the Balkans with a bilingual play based on an Albanian legend.
 For 14 years, he also taught at LREI, a progressive pre-k through twelfth-grade school in the West Village.
 He worked throughout LREI's after school program, summer camp, lower school, middle school, and for the last five of those years, he was a sixth-grade humanities teacher.
 After so much big city living, Dave is thrilled to return to Massachusetts--this time with his wife, Rachel, and daughter, Fiona, to absorb the nature, culture, and good people of the Berkshires.